Not Every Domestic Relations Matter Should Be Solved Through Litigation Or Mediation

-Not every domestic relations matter should be solved through litigation or mediation.
-Collaborative Law provides a unique and effective venue for couples seeking a less litigious and generally therapeutic form of dispute resolution.
-As taken from the Massachusetts Collaborative Law Council's website, "Collaborative lawyers, financial professionals and professional coaches use principles of alternative dispute resolution and other mediation resources to resolve disputes efficiently, respectfully, and with the purpose of maintaining and often enhancing ongoing necessary relationships."
+Collaborative law provides a unique and effective venue for couples seeking a less litigious and generally therapeutic form of dispute resolution.
+As taken from the Massachusetts Collaborative Law Council’s website, “Collaborative lawyers, financial professionals and professional coaches use principles of alternative dispute resolution and other mediation resources to resolve disputes efficiently, respectfully, and with the purpose of maintaining and often enhancing ongoing necessary relationships.”